Shovels includes industry classification data for contractors, though this data has important limitations to understand.Documentation Index

 Data Sources

-Business industry classifications come from self-reported data, typically through:
+Business industry classifications come from self-reported data, typically through:- Business registration

 - Insurance-related transactions